CSIS-iLab/on-the-radar/_briefs/unmanned-underwater-vehicle-uuv-systems-for-submarine-detection-a-technology-primer.md

 ***

-[^1]: In contrast to manned systems that require a link to an operator for directions, unmanned vehicles are being developed to operate autonomously—decreasing the likelihood of detection.
+[In contrast to manned systems that require a link to an operator for directions, unmanned vehicles are being developed to operate autonomously—decreasing the likelihood of detection.
 UUV “swarms” may also be able to trade the destruction of individual vehicles for the advantage of persistent observation.

 [^2]: An example of advanced sensors for ASW systems is Raytheon’s PROSAS PS60-6000 Synthetic Aperture Sonar.